openfido/openfido/docs/Getting Started/Developer Setup.md

     make up
     ```

-    which will generate these tokens for you .
-Make you sure copy the `API_TOKEN` outputted from the "react client" named key generator via this `make` command.
+    which will generate these tokens for you.

+    Make you sure copy the `API_TOKEN` outputted from the *"react client"* named key generator via this `make` command.

     Paste this copied key into your `config/index.js` on `openfido-client`.

     See instructions on the Generating API Keys document - section *React Client*.

-    You do not need to run this command again in order to generate more tokens.
+    You do not need to run this command again, unless you need to regenerate API tokens.
 Just run `docker-compose up`

     ```
     docker-compose up